Lipe-27/Lipe-27/README.md

 :globe_with_meridians: ***LinkedIn***: https://www.linkedin.com/in/felipe-nonato-604577113/

-Muito obrigado pela sua visita! :relaxed:
+Thank you for your visit! :relaxed: